Typically under 18 years of age

-To access the Family Support Services Program (FSSP), you must complete the Most In Need (MIN) assessment tool.
+To access the Family Support Services Program (FSSP), complete the Most In Need (MIN) assessment tool.
 Enrollment into FSSP is prioritized based on your MIN score.
-State rule now requires that this MIN assessment is updated annually for both active FSSP families and those on our FSSP waitlist.
+State rule now requires that this MIN assessment be updated annually for active FSSP families and those on our FSSP waitlist.
 If this assessment tool is not updated annually, you will no longer be eligible for FSSP supports.

 Family Support Funds Can Be Used Towards:

-Services which address the human condition such as individual counseling, therapies, vision, and home health services provided to the family member with a developmental disability.
+Services that address the human condition, such as individual counseling, therapies, vision, and home health services provided to the family member with a developmental disability.
 A physician must prescribe any therapies for which you request funding assistance.

 Medical and Dental

-Travel costs related to providing care and support to the family member with a developmental disability which are above and beyond those typically incurred by other families.
-For example, frequent medical appointments, therapy or program appointments not covered by other sources.
+Travel costs related to providing care and support to a family member with a developmental disability are typically above and beyond those incurred by other families.
+For example, frequent medical appointments, therapy, or program appointments not covered by other sources.

 Other Individual Expenses

-Services or items which are necessary as a result of the person’s disability, including physical, medical, educational, or behavioral needs.
-Examples include special diets, special clothing, developmental materials, and diapers for a child over the age of 3.
+Services or items necessary due to the person’s disability, including physical, medical, educational, or behavioral needs.
+Examples include particular diets, special clothing, developmental materials, and diapers for a child over three years old.

-Some examples include: ramps, lifts, widened doorframes and bathrooms.
-It can also include repairs to the home structure or furnishings due to damage caused by the family member with a developmental disability who has aggressive behaviors.
+Some examples include ramps, lifts, widened doorframes, and bathrooms.
+It can also include repairs to the home structure or furnishings due to damage caused by a family member with a developmental disability with aggressive behaviors.

 Parent and Sibling Support